View current

 • higher degree by research students; and

-• volunteers and students undertaking work experience.
+• volunteers and students undertaking work experience (excluding audiometry requirements).

 Contacts

-(28) Relevant UQ contacts:
+(31) Relevant UQ contacts:

-1. Occupational Health Nurse Advisor - email: ohna@uq.edu.au
+1. Occupational Health Nurse Advisor - ohna@uq.edu.au

-2. Occupational Hygiene Advisor – email: hsw@uq.edu.au
+2. Occupational Hygiene Advisor – hsw@uq.edu.au

-3. Work Health and Safety Coordinators - UQ Safety Network Contacts
+3. Work Health and Safety Coordinators - UQ Safety Network Contacts.